fkooman/php-oauth-as/UPGRADING.md

 from a "cron" task.
 The script is called `php-oauth-as-housekeeping` and should be run periodically, say once every day.
 If you are using SQlite as a database the script should be run as the `apache` user, or `root` (not recommended).

+The following `crontab(5)` entry can be used to run the housekeeping script, for example, every night 5 minutes after midnight.

+    5 0 * * *     /usr/bin/php-oauth-as-housekeeping

 ### UI Customization
 One can now customize the consent dialog by copying the file